Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Architecture Design

 \subsection{Latency and Throughput}

 We analyze the worst-case decoding latencies of our decoder architectures, in terms of clock cycles, in Table~\ref{tab:latency}.

-As in~\cite{Bogdanov06}, the latency of Gaussian elimination for the $n$-RRE form is at most $n(N+1)/2$ cycles.
+As in~\cite{Bogdanov06}, the latency of Gaussian elimination for the $n$-RRE form is at most $n(2N-n+1)/2$ cycles.
 Similarly, the latency of finding the root space is at most $m(m+1)/2$.

 For Gabidulin's algorithm, it needs one cycle per row for forward elimination and the same for backward elimination.
 For each coefficient, it takes $m$ cycles to perform a division.
 Hence it needs at most $2(d-1)+m(d-1)$ and $2(d-1)+m(d-1)$ for $\bm{\beta}$ and $\bm{L}$ respectively.
-The latencies of finding the minimal linearized polynomials are determined by the number of registers, which is $2t$ to accommodate $\lambda_D(x)$, $\sigma_D(x)$, and $\sigma_U(x)$, whose degrees are $\mu$, $\delta$, $\mu$, respectively.
+The latencies of finding the minimal linearized polynomials are determined by the number of registers, which is $2t$ to accommodate $\lambda_D(x)$, $\sigma_D(x)$, and $\sigma_U(x)$, whose degrees are $\mu$, $\delta$, and $\mu$, respectively.
 The $2t$ syndromes can be computed by $2t$ sets of multiply-and-accumulators in $n$ cycles.
 Note that the computations of $S(x)$, $\lambda_U(x)$, and $\sigma_D(x)$ can be done concurrently.
 The latency of RiBMA is $2t$ for $2t$ iterations.
 The latency of a symbolic product $a(x)\otimes b(x)$ is determined by the $q$-degree of $a(x)$.
 When computing $S_{DU}(x)$, we are concerned about only the terms of $q$-degree less than $d-1$ because only those are meaningful for the key equation.
 For computing $S_{FD}(x)$, the result of $\sigma_D(x)\otimes S(x)$ in $S_{DU}(x)$ can be reused, so it needs only one symbolic product.
-In total, assuming $n=m$, the decoding latencies of our Gabidulin and KK decoders are $n(n+3)/2+(n+5)t$ and $n(N+n+4)/2+(4n+24)t$ cycles, respectively.
+In total, assuming $n=m$, the decoding latencies of our Gabidulin and KK decoders are $n(n+3)/2+(n+5)t$ and $n(N+2)+4(n+5)t$ cycles, respectively.